bayesian-object-tracking/dbot/README.md

    }
 ```

 All trackers require mesh models of the tracked objects in Wavefront (.obj) format.
+To get started, we recommend that you follow the instructions at https://github.com/bayesian-object-tracking/getting_started.

 # Requirements
  * Ubuntu 14.04